rchillyard/Number/README.md

 with respect to the last two digits (sometimes there is only one _x_ which corresponds to the last digit).
 If a number is followed by "\[x\]" or "\[xx\]" this corresponds to a "box" (i.e. truncated uniform) probability density function.
 It's unlikely that you'll need to use this form since box is the default shape when specifying fuzzy numbers with a _String_.

+For _Rational_ numbers, it is most likely that the number will be rendered as exactly as possible.
+For values which are exactly renderable using decimal notation, that will be the result.
+For values which have a repeating sequence in decimal notation, the repeating sequence will be enclosed within &lt; and &gt;.
+If the repeating sequence is too long (or too hard to identify), and if the denominator is less than 100,000, the number will render as a rational, i.e. numerator/denominator.
+Otherwise, the number will render as many digits as possible, with "..." added to the end.

 Fuzzy
 =====